Thomas Ceccon

 Thomas Ceccon (/it/; born 27 January 2001) is an Italian swimmer.
-He is a world record holder in the long course 100 metre backstroke and the short course 4×100 metre freestyle relay.
-He is also the Italian record holder in the long course 50 metre backstroke and 50 metre butterfly.
-He is the 2022 World champion in the 100 metre backstroke and 2022 European champion in the 100 metre backstroke and 50 metre butterfly.
-In the 100 metre individual medley, he won the gold medal at the 2022 World Short Course Championships and the bronze medal at the 2021 World Short Course Championships.
-At the 2020 Summer Olympics, he won a silver medal in 4×100 metre freestyle relay, a bronze medal in the 4×100 metre medley relay, placed fourth in the 100 metre backstroke, and placed twelfth in the 100 metre freestyle.
-On 29 July 2024 he won gold for the 100m backstroke in the 2024 Summer Olympics.
+He is the 2024 Olympic champion and current world record holder in the 100 metre backstroke and has won a total of four Olympic medals, along with being a three-time World champion and a four-time European champion in long course competitions.

 Background

-Ceccon was born in Thiene, in the province of Vicenza, Italy on 27 January 2001.
-He trains under the guidance of coach Alberto Burlina for Gruppo Sportivo Fiamme Oro.
-He has retained the Italian record in the long course 100 metre backstroke, since 17 December 2020, starting with a 52.84.
+Ceccon was born in Thiene, in the province of Vicenza, Italy, on 27 January 2001.
+He trains under coach Alberto Burlina for Gruppo Sportivo Fiamme Oro.
+He has retained the Italian record in the long course 100 metre backstroke since 17 December 2020, starting with a time of 52.84.

 Career

-He won the 50 m free style Youth Olympic title and 4 other medals at 2018 Youth Olympic Games in Buenos Aires.
+Ceccon won the 50 m free style Youth Olympic title and 4 other medals at 2018 Youth Olympic Games in Buenos Aires.

 He participated to the 2019 World Aquatics Championships.
 He won two gold medals at the 2019 FINA World Junior Swimming Championships.